Skip to main content

 Some of these natural remedies have antibacterial properties.
 And people have reported success using these remedies to treat many skin conditions.

-Remember that these natural remedies aren’t recommended for impetigo treatment.
-But if you’re interested in these treatments, talk to your healthcare provider.
+Remember: These natural remedies aren’t recommended for impetigo treatment.
+But if you’re interested in these treatments, talk to a healthcare professional.
 Together, you can decide whether you can add them to your antibiotic treatment.

 How long is impetigo contagious?

 But without antibiotic treatment, impetigo remains contagious until the rash completely goes away.
-Studies show this can take anywhere from a week to a month.
-So getting treatment can get you back to your regular life faster.
+This can take anywhere from a week to a month.
+So getting the right impetigo treatment can get you back to your regular life faster.

 The bottom line

 Impetigo is a very contagious skin infection.
 Treatment options include prescription antibiotic creams and ointments for mild impetigo.
-Oral antibiotics are better for more severe rashes.
-Over-the-counter antibiotic creams and natural remedies aren’t recommended for impetigo treatment.
+Oral antibiotics are better for infections that are more widespread or ones that aren’t getting better with topical treatments.
+OTC antibiotic creams and natural remedies aren’t recommended for impetigo treatment.
 They may not always work as a treatment.

 why trust our exports reliability shield